 As required by the CAA Title VI Amendments of 1990 and in accordance with 40 CFR 82, actions have been implemented to comply with the prohibition against intentionally releasing ozonedepleting substances during maintenance activities performed on refrigeration equipment.
-In 2017, EPA enacted major revisions to the stratospheric ozone rules to include the regulation of substitutes for ozone-depleting substances as part of 40 CFR 82 Subpart F. The revisions became effective January 1, 2018, for the disposal of small appliances and January 1, 2019, for the leak rate provisions for large appliances.
-Necessary changes to the Stratospheric Ozone Protection compliance program were implemented to comply with the requirements of the new rule.
-Service requirements for refrigeration systems (including motor vehicle air conditioners), technician certification requirements, record-keeping requirements, and labeling requirements were implemented in accordance with 40 CFR 82 Subpart F. On October 1, 2021, EPA began implementing the hydrofluorocarbons phasedown requirements of the American Innovation and Manufacturing Act (AIM 2020), which seeks to reduce hydrofluorocarbon consumption and production to 15 percent of a 2011-2013 baseline by 2036.
+Regulations of substitutes for ozone-depleting substances are included in 40 CFR 82 Subpart F. In 2021, EPA began implementing the hydrofluorocarbons phasedown requirements of the American Innovation and Manufacturing Act (AIM 2020), which seeks to reduce hydrofluorocarbon consumption and production to 15 percent of a 2011-2013 baseline by 2036.
 (Phasedown of Hydrofluorocarbons: Establishing the Allowance Allocation and Trading Program under the AIM Act [EPA 2022a] is available here.)
-Sitewide use of hydrofluorocarbons is being evaluated to understand future effects of AIM Act phasedowns.
+Sitewide use and purchase of hydrofluorocarboncontaining appliances are being tracked to remain in compliance with the AIM Act phasedowns in accordance with 40 CFR 84 Subparts B and C.